cgaynor91/Working_It_Out/README.md

 * *As a  User,* I want to view the local gyms that are available to me in my area.
 * *As a  User,*  I want to be able to read reviews from other gym goers and see what their experiences were like.
 * *As a  User,* I want to be able to navigate from page to page easily.
+* *As a  User,* I would like for the website to be informative and helpful.
 * *As a  User,* I would like to be able to write my own review of my gym or a gym I attended
+* * *As a  User,* I would like to able to view this application on all device widths.
 * *As a  Gym Owner,* I would like to be able to view reviews about my gym.
 * *As a  Gym Owner,*  I would like to be able to update the details about my gym if someone has mistakenly provided inaccurate information.
+### Design Ideas

+- When designing the application I wanted to keep it relatively simplistic as I feel it gives it a modern touch.

+- I was conscious that my concept was to have users write their reviews and view data about gyms so I didn't want to overload the website with surplus information and images which in turn would overload the user.

+- I used a dark navbar and dark typography theme as this is a gym website and as gym goers know - there aren't many weights that are brightly coloured (well not the heavy ones).

+- I utilised the forms from bootstrap and adapted them accordingly using the colour scheme that has been applied throughout.

+- The font I selected as the primary font

+-